 ABOVE: The Ambassador having had the Dan-Air makeover.
 Cabin service provided by Jean Broadbent on an Ambassador.

-Dan-Air was now in a position to begin phasing out of converted Bristol Freighters to which the type was never really suited.
+Dan-Air was now in a position to begin phasing out of converted Bristol Freighters to which the type was never really suited as a passenger aircraft.
 It was known to be extremely noisy and crew referred to it as the 'Bristol Frightner'.
 The Ambassador quickly became a favourite with passengers and crew.
 It could easily fly as far as Spain and, if weight was kept low, as far as Malta.
 More and more passengers were now choosing package holidays, but in some ways, they were flying as second class passengers.
-All UK independent airlines flew old, piston engined aircraft, as they were the only aircraft that were affordable.
+All UK independent airlines flew older, piston engined aircraft, as they were the only aircraft that were affordable.
 Whilst the state funded carriers were pressing ahead with turboprop aircraft and jets.
-The lowly independents bought their redundant fleet.Despite having hot ovens, the Ambassador did not provide hot meals to passengers due to weight, time and cost measures
+The lowly independents bought their redundant fleet.
+Despite having hot ovens, the Ambassador did not provide hot meals to passengers due to weight, time and cost measures

 More often than not, these new in flight meals would be standard fare that could be reheated.
 Sheppard's Pie, Sausage and Mash being two favourites.
 Tour operators would be willing to pay for hot food as a way of getting round the ATLB rules that stated inclusive holiday fares could not be lower than a standard scheduled air fare.
-Tour companies would therefore offer, flights, hotels, meals, drinks, transfers and excursions as part of a holiday.
+Tour companies would therefore offer, flights (with meals), hotels, meals, drinks, transfers and excursions as part of a holiday.
 In an effort to boost the fare up to the regular scheduled air fare.
 One stewardess said:

 Above: Cabin Service on the Comet in 1972, including a look at the toilet!

-The Comet could make Majorca in less than three hours, where the Britannia would take four and a half hours.
-The Comet price tag was hefty, at £1,074,000 for the first pair.
+The Comet price tag was relatively cheap, at £1,074,000 for the first pair.
 The first; G-APDK was priced at £425,000, and the second G-APDO was £400,000.
 The reason for the difference was that the first aircraft had a longer time left before it was due to undergo major maintenance.
 The rest of the cost was for spare parts and ground equipment.
 It would be fair to say that Dan-Air was now very serious about their place in the IT market.
 The first Comet aircraft was paid for in cash, and the second would have a large part paid cash and the outstanding paid six monthly with 7% interest.
 The deal could also include initial pilot training and Dan-Air would pay for more crew to be trained on the type.
 BOAC provided technical manuals for Dan-Air to have a guide for their cabin services.
 BOAC had been operating their Comets in a way that would never suit Dan-Air.
 BOAC had used an 89 seat layout.
 The front section of the aircraft had been used as a first class cabin.
 A central cabin had five abreast seating and the economy cabin the same.
 The Comet 4 had a galley at the rear of the aircraft, manufactured by G.E.C and a large fridge by L.E.C the front of the aircraft had what was known as the pantry.
 By removing one of the inner bulkheads Dan-Air could seat more passengers.
-The BOAC seats were of the highest standards with a width of 17.5" this meant that no galley cart could pass along the aisle.
-BOAC had brought food and drink by hand.
-This was not a problem as they had been flying on long haul flights where time was not restricted.
-Dan-Air removed all the BOAC seats and used smaller, lighter seats with a 17" width.
-Seat pitch was reduced from 34" (first class) and 32" (Economy) to 29" throughout the single class cabin.
-Now Comets were able to accommodate 109 passengers.
-This was something never attempted before.
-To enable the aircraft to carry so many people, the floor had to be strengthened.
-The galleys were then reduced in size.
-These modifications were possible because the aircraft had a much greater range than Dan-Air would need.
-So the fuel would weigh less as the flights would be a maximum of 5 hours duration.
-This would mean that only one meal service would need to be carried.
-If the aircraft was chartered for a long haul flight then seats could be removed.
+This would see engineers add extra windows, enabling all passengers to gain a better view of the landscape.

-Further engineering work had to be carried out to enable the aircraft to take of and land several times more than it was used to.
-Often the jets would make up to three return trips a day.
-The engineering division had carried out a superb job.
-The vast majority of passengers would have never experienced jet travel prior to this, so Dan-Air felt confident passengers would approve.
-Flight deck crews were trained at Newcastle.
-The cabin crew were chosen from existing Dan-Air staff members.
-They would need to be trained in the safety features of the aircraft and how to use the galley equipment.
 Dan-Air could now fly more than a hundred people at 550 miles an hour to their holiday destinations.
 In a heartbeat they had jumped in front of their main rival, Britannia Airways.
 The seats that Dan-Air selected were, by today's examples, awful.
 The original BOAC curtains remained in place.
 Overhead coat and hat racks could not withstand weights that airliners of today can.
-Weight on board was an issue.
+Weight on board was also an issue.
 Passengers had just 15 kilo's baggage allowance.
 Carry on luggage was more generous, provided most of it went under the seat in front of you.
 Tickets indicated than in addition to the one piece of hand luggage, passengers could carry on board, a camera, binoculars, a ladies handbag, coat, walking stick, baby food and a reasonable amount of reading material!
 Food and drink was served on crockery with glassware and metal cutlery as standard.
 Very quickly passengers came to appreciate the high standards of Dan-Air cabin crew.
 Charter passengers would be offered a complimentary hot meal and tea or coffee.
 Before take off crew would pass through the cabin to offer passengers a boiled sweet to assist with 'ear popping' this was repeated as the aircraft came in to land.
 The bar service carried out by staff would offer soft and alcoholic drinks for sale.
 Duty free sales would also help boost revenue.
-In flight entertainment consisted of a sheet of paper detailing the aircraft's route, along with information about height, speed, landing times, aircraft type and registration and the crew's names.
+In-flight entertainment consisted of a sheet of paper detailing the aircraft's route, along with information about height, speed, landing times, aircraft type and registration and the crew's names.
 This was passed around the cabin, allowing everyone to see.

 Full details of Dan-Air's Comet modification specifications can be viewed here (pop up window)